codemonkey1972/megs/README.md

 ### Do you have future plans?

 Do I ever!
-MEGS for Foundry is currently sitting at **version 0.5.3**.
+MEGS for Foundry is currently sitting at **version 0.6.0**.

 (Note that everything below is subject to change.)

 Issues are tracked [here](https://github.com/codemonkey1972/megs/issues?q=is%3Aopen%20is%3Aissue%20project%3Acodemonkey1972%2F4).

-**Version 0.6.0** (aiming for March 2025) deals with a lot of Foundry technical implementation details you won't care about.

-**YouTube demo videos**  are planned by the end of April 2025 to demonstrate how to use the system for those unfamiliar with Foundry VTT and/or MEGS.
+**YouTube demo videos**  are planned by the middle of May 2025 to demonstrate how to use the system for those unfamiliar with Foundry VTT and/or MEGS.

-Then... **version 1.0.0**, probably around August 2025.
+Then... **version 1.0.0**, by October 1, 2025.
 Incorporating any feedback I've gotten and:
 - Adding character builder/creator view for characters
 - Active Effects (basically automating the effects of powers, gadgets, etc. when placed in a character's inventory)
 - Probably a look-and-feel overhaul since the current UI is pretty generic (I'm a programmer, not a designer)

+Why October 1?
+Because October 1s when Cryptozoic is supposed to fulfill the DC Heroes reprint Kickstarter.
+I anticipate a definite uptick in interest around that time.

-And then I rest for a very, very long time.
+And then after the rush, I rest for a very, very long time.

 At least until...

 ## What's "Legacy of Heroes"?